catprisbrey/Godot4-OpenAnimationLibraries/README.md

 ## Support

-Support me by checking out my music at https://bonesinthewalls.bandcamp.com, https://open.spotify.com/artist/3eKiNBKa9Jel0Ev98hcZll?si=dX0koLvrSWarOkSMaEmbmg, or searching "Bones in the Walls" where ever you stream music.
+Support me by checking out my dev projects here or on https://catprisbrey.itch.io/character-idea-generator or my music at https://bonesinthewalls.bandcamp.com, https://open.spotify.com/artist/3eKiNBKa9Jel0Ev98hcZll?si=dX0koLvrSWarOkSMaEmbmg, or searching "Bones in the Walls" where ever you stream music.